 Even though Microsoft Word comes with dozens of font choices, adding a new font to the software may be something you’d like to do at some point.
 Maybe you’re in school and need a specific font or perhaps you’re working on a creative paper project at home.
-Whatever the reason, adding a new font can be a breath of fresh air to creative activity.
+Whatever the reason, if you know how to add new fonts to Microsoft Word, it can be a breath of fresh air to creative activity.

 Step 1: Choose and Download a Free Font